 Competence, training and awareness

-Subclause 6.6.2 of ISO 9001:2008 applies, with the following addition:
+Subclauses 7.2 and 7.3 of ISO 9001:2015 applies, with the following addition:

 The RTP shall ensure that all persons having an impact on IECEx OD 521 compliance receive appropriate training.
 The RTP procedures shall provide details of how training staff are qualified.

-NOTE - People having impact may include those concerned with training, maintenance of training course materials, sales, marketing, supply management, calibration and control services and other services.
+NOTE: People having impact may include those concerned with training, maintenance of training course materials, sales, marketing, supply management, calibration and control services and other services.

 Control of monitoring and measuring equipment